Finding the best men’s groin deodorant: Science, safety, and what actually works

 • Dry thoroughly.
 Pat dry with a clean towel, including under the scrotum and in thigh creases.
 A brief cool-air blow-dryer session on low can help men who sweat heavily.

 • Apply deodorant only to external, intact skin.
-That means the hair-bearing groin and inner thighs, not the urethral opening or directly on the glans penis.
+That means the hair-bearing groin folds and inner thighs, not the urethral opening or directly on the glans penis.

 • Look for these features in the best men’s groin deodorant: